-The Company leases certain facilities within the U.S., Europe and Canada from which the Company manufactures vehicles and equipment, and provides sales, service and/or equipment rentals.
+The Company leases certain facilities within the U.S., Europe, and Canada from which the Company manufactures vehicles and equipment and provides sales, service, and/or equipment rentals.
 Some of the Company's lease agreements contain options to renew.
 The Company also leases vehicles and various other equipment.
 The Company's lease agreements may contain lease and non-lease components, which are accounted for separately.
 Leases with an initial term of twelve months or less are not recorded on the Consolidated Balance Sheets.

 In connection with acquisitions completed in recent years, the Company has entered into certain lease agreements for facilities owned by affiliates of the sellers.
 All lease agreements contain an annual rent that is considered to be market-based.
-Total rent paid under these arrangements was \$2.3 million, \$2.8 million and \$2.5 million during the years ended December 31, 2023, 2022 and 2021, respectively.
-The Company's total lease liabilities under these agreements were \$4.2 million and \$6.9 million as of December 31, 2023, and 2022, respectively.
+Total rent paid under these arrangements was \$2.0 million in 2024, \$2.3 million in 2023, and \$2.8 million in 2022.
+The Company's total lease liabilities under these agreements were \$16.2 million as of December 31, 2024 and \$4.2 million as of December 31, 2023.